grettke/help/help.md

 They are separate and distinct operations and are defined as such.

-The last logical action is the activity of "Programming".
+The last logical action is the activity of &ldquo;Programming&rdquo;.
 It is a combination of three 3 activities listed above combined with the configuration of EMACS to do so.
 This is an interactive activity performed Sysop.
-The results of Sysop's activities are contained within the document.
+The results of Sysop&rsquo;s activities are contained within the document.
 Those contents are input for the activities here.

 ## Org-Mode Exemple Complet Minimal

+    noweb-ref: Org-Mode-ECM

+    ID: 57C69AB7-A317-4823-ABBF-7DE8A5E2151C

 A stable version of Org-Mode is provided OOTB.
-It's release cycle is tied to EMACS release cycle.
+It&rsquo;s release cycle is tied to EMACS release cycle.
 To get hot-fixes, cutting edge features, and easy patch creation though, you need to use the version from Git.